 - Get six-months free access to Lonely Planet’s Guides App and unbeatable discounts to Lonely Planet Guidebooks.

 Explore the Estate of Leo Tolstoy

 Take a literary pilgrimage to the countryside estate of Leo Tolstoy, one of the world’s most celebrated writers.
-Discover the delights of the nearby historic city of Tula and enjoy an authentic lunch at the locals’ favourite cafeteria.
-This full-day tour offers a glimpse into the illustrious life and works of the man responsible for War and Peace and a welcome opportunity to escape the capital for the day and explore a different side of Russia.
+Discover the main sites of Tula and enjoy an authentic lunch at the locals’ favorite cafe.
+This full-day tour from Moscow offers a glimpse into the illustrious life and works of the man responsible for War and Peace and a welcome opportunity to escape the capital for the day and explore a different side of Russia.

 Experience the best travel stories for yourself!
 Join a local expert and uncover hidden gems on this city adventure hand-picked by the world’s leading travel publisher.
 Lonely Planet Experiences powered by Urban Adventures bring stories to life in the best-loved cities around the globe.

 Inclusions: Local, English speaking guide, return train tickets to Tula (please remember to email us a copy of your passport so that we can buy these in advance: [email protected]), all public transport, entry to Yasnaya Polyana, picnic at Yasnaya Polyana, lunch at a local cafeteria in Tula (including pelmeni or vareniki and one drink), one pryanik (local treat)